-“How I Got My Agent” is a recurring feature on the Guide to Literary Agents Blog, with this installment featuring Nicole Steinhaus, author of a young adult novel out on submission with her agent, Bree Ogden.
+“How I Got My Agent” is a recurring feature on the Guide to Literary Agents Blog, with this installment featuring Nicole Steinhaus.
 These columns are great ways for you to learn how to find a literary agent.
-Some tales are of long roads and many setbacks, while others are of good luck and quick signings with literary agents.
-If you have an agent and would be interested in writing a short guest column for this GLA blog, e-mail me at firstname.lastname@example.org and we’ll talk specifics.
+Some tales are of long roads and many setbacks, while others are of good luck and quick signings.
+If you have a literary agent and would be interested in writing a short guest column for this GLA blog, e-mail me at firstname.lastname@example.org and we’ll talk specifics.

 Nicole Steinhaus has been everything from an awful catalogue